A lot of things can change in three years. A lot can change over the summer that affects us in ways we never could imagine.

 Speaking of Lindsey, she eventually joined a goth clan and became a member of the fashion design club.
 Her parents visited during summer break and are planning to be moving back home her junior year.
 Tori’s dad also came back for a while before he had to leave for Europe for a couple of months.
 Mason and his friend, Josh had joined the football team, leading their team to several wins.
 During the summer, Ashley moved to Hollywood after getting a role in a tv series.
 I’m not going to lie and say Tori wasn’t happy about the news.

 It was the third week in August at East Coast High.
 Just one more year until graduation.
 Lindsey had pulled into the student parking lot and turned off the car.
 Did I forget to mention that she got a car?
-Well, she did.
 Her parents gave it to her over the summer.
 It was a silver Audi A7.
+That’s one way to start your junior year.
 Lindsey locked the car and the two began walking towards the building.

 “Oh!
 I’ve been meaning to tell you about something.”

 “So, you know, last year I joined The Culture.
 Well, I met this guy yesterday and he’s just so sweet.
 And cute.
 Like extremely.”

 “I met him in the library.
 I had my headphones in, so I wasn’t really paying attention when I was reaching for this book by my favorite poet and someone else was reaching for it too.
 I looked up and there he was.”

 “We talked about our favorite poems from the book and I found out that he’s also in the culture.
 I found it weird how I never saw him and he told me it was because he was higher up and they don’t typically socialize with lower ranks.”